 |Councillor Scott Henschen||Division 6||$4,000|

-Pursuant to Section 202 of the LGR2012, a Councillor may use any Councillor Discretionary Fund in the following ways:
+Pursuant to Section 202 of the Local Government Regulation 2012, a Councillor may use any Councillor Discretionary Fund in the following ways:

 Council’s Councillor Discretionary Fund provides Council with the ability to provide small miscellaneous discretionary grants to eligible not-for-profit community organisations in response to requests which are received from time to time.

 This fund recognises that small activities, projects and events, deserving of support from Council, come up in an ad hoc way throughout the year.
-Requests for assistance are assessed by the relevant Councillor with approval by the Manager Social & Corporate Performance.
+Requests for assistance are assessed by the relevant Councillor with approval by the General Manager Community.

 Grants are available for up to a total of $1,000 to eligible applicants.

 Applications can be made throughout the financial year and must be received by Council a minimum of three (3) weeks prior to the activity/event.

 Applicants must indicate on the request if they are seeking support from multiple Councillors Discretionary Funds for the same activity/project/event.

 View the Councillor Discretionary Funds application form (PDF).

 In accordance with Section 202(7) of the Local Government Regulation 2012, Council will as soon as practicable after an amount has been allocated and paid from a councillor's discretionary funds, publish a notice stating: